High Summer Fête in Santa Barbara - The Summer Solstice Parade 2017

-Summertime is just around the corner!
-People all over the world venerate spending wonderful days under the sun and here in Santa Barbara, we get to celebrate the onset of summer: the time of the longest days, in revelry, music and the arts!
-So plan ahead and don't forget to have fun!
+It's Summertime!
+People the world over venerate spending wonderful days under the sun and here in Santa Barbara, we get to celebrate the onset of summer; the time of the longest days, in revelry, music and the arts!

-Summer Solstice Parade began in 1974.
-It was then celebrated as a birthday party for a well-known artist and mime named Michael Gonzales.
-Soon enough, the merriment was tied up with a Summer Solstice Music Festival sponsored by The Santa Barbara Museum of Art which was then staged in the early years at the Sunken Gardens to celebrate the longest day of the year.
+Summer Solstice Parade began in 1974 as a birthday party for a celebrated artist and mime named Michael Gonzales.
+Consequently, the merriment was tied up with a Summer Solstice Music Festival sponsored by The Santa Barbara Museum of Art which was staged in the early years at the Sunken Gardens to celebrate the longest day of the year.

-This has been the largest art event of its kind that is being celebrated in Santa Barbara County.
-Due to the massive number of people who wants to celebrate with and came from everywhere, the Parade and Festival has since moved the location of the event from the Sunken Garden to the Alameda Park to accommodate the huge number of both the participants and the spectators alike.
+This Parade and Festival is the largest arts event of its kind in Santa Barbara County and has since moved the location of the event from the Sunken Garden to the Alameda Park to accommodate the huge number of both the participants and the spectators alike.

-From a simple commemoration, It has evolved into a creative and original display of whimsical creatures, giant puppets, floats, and masks of more than 1,000 participants of all ethnic and economic backgrounds.
-It is a day full of dancing, drama, music, and drumming, that would enthrall any and all spectators.
+It has evolved into a creative and original display of floats, giant puppets, whimsical creatures and masks of more than 1,000 participants of all ethnic and economic backgrounds.
+There is dancing, music, drumming and drama that would enthrall any and all spectators.

-This year, Santa Barbara will be hosting it's annual Summer Solstice celebrations on the coming weekend of June 22nd through 24th.
-The festival now opens on June 22nd, Friday afternoon and will commemorate "evening events of years past".
+This year, Santa Barbara will be hosting it's annual Summer Solstice celebrations this coming weekend June 23rd through 25th.
+The festival now opens on June 23rd, Friday afternoon and will commemorate "evening events of years past".
 It is a special evening showcasing local talents with music, dance, and other performances.
 Some of the parade ensembles are featured as well as the food booths and the arts and crafts vendors.